mitsuhiko/lucumr/2020/1/1/async-pressure.rst

 particular even if internally something would wait forever, externally it wouldn't.

-A real time example for this: if your bag is supposed to be going via London Heathrow to your destination in Paris, but you will only be there for 7 days, then it is completely pointless for your luggage to arrive there with a 10 day delay.
+A real life example for this: if your bag is supposed to be going via London Heathrow to your destination in Paris, but you will only be there for 7 days, then it is completely pointless for your luggage to arrive there with a 10 day delay.
 In fact you want your luggage to be re-routed